iAntiSpy

 Most of the web is now encrypted and attackers aren't able to passively see the contents of your browsing.

-In most cases on the modern web, you will get good coverage and be better served by simply enabling the "Encrypt DNS traffic" setting in iAntiSpy.
+In most cases on the modern web, you will get good coverage and might be better served by simply enabling the "Encrypt DNS traffic" setting in iAntiSpy.
 This will prevent snooping and tampering of your DNS traffic (which is the last main protocol that still operates in plaintext), without sending all data through a VPN.
 By enabling this setting your DNS queries will be sent using DoH to a fast and secure resolver.
-For more information, please see here.

 Note: this setting enables our own implementation of DoH, which means it will work on all our supported versions of macOS.